Kahal Shalom Synagogue: Layout

 Most features of the Kahal Shalom Synagogue are typical of Sephardic and Ottoman synagogues.
 The bimah, or podium, from which the Sefer Torah is read, is in the center of the sanctuary, as in most Sephardic houses of worship.
 The floor is a mosaic using the black and white local stones used in pavements around Rhodes.
 An unusual feature of the temple is the fact that there are two hekháls (Torah arks), on either side of the door leading into the interior courtyard.
 There is also a fountain in the courtyard used for handwashing by the Kohanim before reciting the priestly blessings.

 Plaques

 A number of plaques adorn the exterior and interior of the synagogue.
 Most, primarily in Ladino, the language of the Sephardic community, and Hebrew are dedicated to those who maintained the synagogue.
 Another, in French, is dedicated to the members of the community who were murdered during the Holocaust.

-Present activities

-Currently, the synagogue has a museum detailing the history of the community.
-There are services held on holidays, and it is also used for community events.